LGBTQ HEALTH & WELLNESS CONFERENCE

+The conference was framed around the theme of “Health and Wellness across the Lifespan.”
 New and complex health issues are currently emerging for LGBTQ individuals.
 For example, LGBTQ youth are coming out at earlier ages, new family identities are being forged by same-sex marriage and co-parenting relationships, and members of the first openly LGBTQ generation are facing their senior years.
-We are interested in exploring how research and practice have addressed these issues, as well as other topics such as mental health, substance use, HIV/AIDS, transgender health, and health disparities.
+The conference explored how research and practice have addressed these issues, as well as other topics such as mental health, substance use, HIV/AIDS, transgender health, and health disparities.

 Keynote and Plenary Speakers